 17.2 Crates: The Building Blocks of Rust

 A crate is Rust’s fundamental unit of compilation.
 Each crate compiles independently, which means Rust can optimize and link crates with a high degree of control.
-The compiler treats each crate as either a library (commonly .rlib
+The compiler treats each crate as either a library (commonly .rlib) or an executable.

 17.2.1 Binary and Library Crates